-- 17. In cases where the evidence indicates that a licence is likely to be revoked with immediate effect but there may be a delay in making the decision, the GLA will consider suspending the licence for a determined period of time.
-This action will be considered in exceptional circumstances where there is an identified need to urgently stop a business from acting as a gangmaster, for example for worker protection. - 18.
-If a licence is suspended, the GLA will write to business concerned explaining what action has been taken and how long the licence will be suspended.
+- GLA will consider suspending the licence for a determined period of time.
+This action will be considered in exceptional circumstances where there is an identified need to urgently stop a business from acting as a gangmaster for example for worker protection. - 24.
+If a licence is suspended, the GLA will write to business concerned explaining what action has been taken and confirm the period for which the licence will be suspended.
 The Authority will normally make a formal licence decision before the end of the suspension period.
 If that is not possible, the GLA will write to the business again explaining whether the suspension will be extended or not.
-If the suspension is to be extended, the further period will be confirmed.
+If the suspension is to be extended the further period will be confirmed.